Agoric/documentation/main/guides/js-programming/far.md

     you should run `Far()` on it after creating it.
 - Has methods called on it, as opposed to just effectively storing data.

-As defined, only passables can be either passed as arguments or returned as results, and they must be hardened.
+Only passables can be passed as arguments or returned as results, and they must be hardened.
 If the passable is a remotable, it must be hardened with `Far()`.
 Otherwise, it must be hardened with [`harden()`](./ses/ses-guide.md#harden).

+An error
-There's no harm in using `Far()` on an object, even if it never leaves its vat.
-An error is thrown if you call `Far()` on a record, instead of an object, which doesn't have function values.
+is thrown if you call `Far()` on a record, instead of an object, which doesn't have function values.
 However, if object `foo` should never be exposed to other vats, you should make it a point **not** to use `Far()` on it.
 If `foo` is not marked as `Remotable` but is accidentally